-- 1N1.
+1N1.
 No rider shall benefit from his or her misconduct.
-Misconduct on the part of a team member or support person may result in penalties to any member of the team. - 1N2.
+Misconduct on the part of a team member or support person may result in penalties to any member of the team.

+- 1N2.
 General Misconduct.
 The following offenses may be punished by suspension or lesser penalties: - (a) Acts of theft, fraud, dishonesty, or grossly unsportsmanlike conduct in conjunction with a sporting event; - (b) Offering, conspiring, or attempting to cause any race to result otherwise than on its merits. - 1N3.
 Identity Fraud.
 No licensee may enter a race under an assumed name nor conspire to allow another rider to enter a race under an assumed name.
-This includes fraudulent use of another rider's license, racing numbers, or timing/scoring chip. - 1N4.
+This includes fraudulent use of another rider's license, racing numbers, or timing/ scoring chip. - 1N4.
 Rules and Course.
 It is the rider's responsibility to familiarize themselves with the rules of the event and the race course before the start of the race.
 Riders may not take any other route or short cut.
 The fact that tape or barriers may have moved or fallen shall not stay the responsibility of the rider to stay on the designated route. - 1N5.
+Instructions.
+Riders shall follow the instructions of the race organizers, the officials and police. - 1N6.
 Withdrawal.
 Riders must immediately follow a Referee's order to withdraw from the race.

-1N6.
+1N7.
 Abuse.

-- (a) No rider or other licensee may be disrespectful toward anyone at a race. - (b) No rider or other licensee may use foul or abusive language or conduct during a race event. - (c) No licensee may assault (an unlawful attempt, coupled with the present ability, to commit a violent injury on the person of another) or do battery (any willful and unlawful use of force or violence upon the person of another) to anyone connected with any event held under a USA Cycling permit. - (d))Violent assault and/or battery as described in 1N6(c) committed by a licensee against a race official at a USA
+- (a) No rider or other licensee may be disrespectful toward anyone at a race. - (b) No rider or other licensee may use foul or abusive language or conduct during a race event. - (c) No licensee may assault (an unlawful attempt, coupled with the present ability, to commit a violent injury on the person of another) or do battery (any willful and unlawful use of force or violence upon the person of another) to anyone connected with any event held under a USA Cycling permit. - (d) Violent assault and/or battery as described in 1N6(c) committed by a licensee against a race official at a USA Cycling permitted event shall be subject to additional penalties. - 1N8.
+No rider may make an abrupt motion so as to interfere with the forward progress of another rider, either intentionally or by accident. - 1N9.
+Dangerous Rider.
+Any rider who appears to present a danger to the other competitors may be disqualified by the Chief Referee, either before, during, or after a race. - 1N10.
+Pushing or pulling among riders is prohibited in all races except the Madison and then only between members of the same team.
+No rider may hold back or pull an opponent by any part of his or her clothing, equipment or body.